WAAW Foundation Scholarship 2021/2022 for African Female Students in STEM

 - Essays are strong criteria in determining candidates who are shortlisted.
 Responses to essay questions that address career goals and how you expect the WAAW Scholarship will assist in your education.
-Please have your essay responses ready before you begin the application:
+Have your essay responses ready before you begin the application:

 - In 500 words or less, what is your proudest achievement to date

 - Describe in ten or less sentences why you need a scholarship.
 Tell them about your need or personal/family/financial situation and how the funds from the WAAW scholarship will assist your education and/or career plans.

 - Two academic/professional references.
 Note recommendation letters and transcripts ARE NOT REQUIRED at the time of application.
 ONLY after a candidate has been shortlisted.
 However, you must provide the names of 2 references in your application.